Top Spring Events in Asheville 2018

 - Asheville Orchid Festival, March 24-25 (9 a.m. to 5 p.m.): World-class orchid growers and regional orchid societies exhibit brilliant displays of these beloved blooms at the North Carolina Arboretum.
 Orchids will be for sale by vendors from around the world during the festival, which is now in its 20th year.

 - Asheville Herb Festival, May 4-6 (8:30 a.m. to 5 p.m.
 Fri./Sat.; 10 a.m. to 3 p.m.
 Sun.): The largest herb festival in the United States and Canada is now in its 29th year.
 Learn from herb growers, herbalists and related businesses while also seeing demonstrations from experts on natural gardening and landscaping.

 - Mountain Sports Festival, May 25-27: Celebrate the beauty of the Blue Ridge Mountains with other outdoor sports enthusiasts, gear makers, and adventure companies.
 In addition to adventurous competitions, this free event also features live music and great food!

 Get into a rhythm this season with these toe-tapping music celebrations.

-- LEAF Festival (Black Mountain), May 11-14: Join together with 12,000 people on beautiful Lake Eden in the nearby town of Black Mountain to experience powerful music, art and culture.
+- LEAF Festival (Black Mountain), May 10-13: Join together with thousands of music lovers gathered at beautiful Lake Eden in the nearby town of Black Mountain to experience powerful music, art and culture.
 This 20-year tradition takes place on the site of the old Historic Black Mountain College.
-Macy Gray, Antibalas, and a Tribe Called Red headline the family-friendly music festival.
+The event is headlined by Ani DiFranco, Snarky Puppy and Rising Appalachia.

 Art on Display